 #8 Darwin Museum

-In the meantime, we created a beautiful picture of a woman from the 17th century from puzzle pieces and painted a snake based on the engraving under the page.
-These forms of entertainment are extremely exciting and therefore it could be really exhausting for a 3 year old child.
+In the meantime, we put together a beautiful puzzle of a woman from the 17th century and painted a snake based on an engraving from a book.
+These activities were really exciting, but they could be tiring for a 3-year-old child.

-Lunch was delicious: fish & chips.
-Barramundi in a delicate crunchy coating, a fluffy sauce, thinly sliced fries and lettuce with dried tomatoes covered with balsamic vinaigrette.
-We ate on the outside patio.
-Everything was bathed in magnificent views of the bay where sailboats moved majestically around.
-Life seems unreal in moments like this.
+For lunch, we had delicious fish and chips.
+The barramundi had a delicate and crunchy coating, and was served with a fluffy sauce, thinly sliced fries, and lettuce with dried tomatoes covered in balsamic vinaigrette.
+We enjoyed our meal on the outdoor patio, surrounded by magnificent views of the bay where sailboats glided gracefully.
+Life seemed almost surreal in moments like this.